 According to the National Highway Transportation and Safety Administration, more than five hundred non-crash related car fatalities occur each year.
 The number nine cause of death on the list is tire explosions.
 Also on the list are carbon monoxide poisoning, vehicle fires, hyperthermia, hypothermia, vehicle window asphyxia, electrocution, and drowning.

-The trial lawyers at Bottar Leone, PLLC, have decades of experience investigating, prosecuting and trying to verdict all types of product liability and explosion cases, including cases involving overinflated tires, tires with defective steel belting and tires manufactured with poor quality rubber.
+The trial lawyers at Bottar Law, PLLC, have decades of experience investigating, prosecuting and trying to verdict all types of product liability and explosion cases, including cases involving overinflated tires, tires with defective steel belting and tires manufactured with poor quality rubber.
 If your or a loved one have been injured by a defective product, such as a burst tire, you and/or your family may be entitled to compensation for lifelong health care, medical expenses, medical bills, loss of income, and pain and suffering.